-- 1. General Provisions - a.
-The pattern established in the Scriptures (2 Tim.
-2:1-2) is that
+1. General Provisions

-Timothy was to commit the things that he had learned to those faithful men who would be able to teach others.
+a) The pattern established in the Scriptures (2 Tim.
+2:1-2) is that Timothy was to commit the things that he had learned to those faithful men who would be able to teach others.
 Having established elders in every city, it further was the pattern that this process of succession was perpetuated by those already established in the office.
-This task clearly requires that a determination be made as to whether a man is characterized by a faithful life and whether he is skilled in teaching others.
+This task clearly requires that a

-- b.
-Our purposes are therefore twofold: first we must examine a Teaching Elder candidate's manner of life and doctrine and secondly his ability to teach scripturally.
-We believe that it is the local session that primarily carries the burden of this critical determination. - c.
-As a presbytery, our purpose is to provide assistance to the local session in this examination, while recognizing the limitations of a presbytery to review a pastoral candidate.
+- determination be made as to whether a man is characterized by a faithful life and whether he is skilled in teaching others. - b) Our purposes are therefore twofold: first we must examine a Teaching Elder candidate's manner of life and doctrine and secondly his ability to teach scripturally.
+We believe that it is the local session that primarily carries the burden of this critical determination. - c) As a presbytery, our purpose is to provide assistance to the local session in this examination, while recognizing the limitations of a presbytery to review a pastoral candidate.
 First, it is the session that is preeminently qualified to examine a candidate's manner of faithful life and ability to teach.
 Second, it is prudent for the session to seek the accountability of the broader church as a protection to the flock, and it is a good testimony when they do so.
-Third, the broader church, as represented by the Presbytery, is generally better able to examine a candidate's doctrinal preparedness, ability to use the original languages, and his exegetical abilities, and knowledge of English Bible. - d.
-The Committee of Presbytery (see paragraph 2.b., below) shall inquire of the local session as to the adequacy of the teaching elder (pastor or minister) candidate's compensation package (salary, housing, insurance, etc.). - e.
-Ultimately, the session is charged with faithfully considering the wisdom of the broader church and is responsible before God for the ordination of a candidate.
+Third, the broader church, as represented by the Presbytery, is generally better able to examine a candidate's doctrinal preparedness, ability to use the original languages, and his exegetical abilities, and knowledge of English Bible. - d) The Committee of Presbytery (see paragraph 2.b., below) shall inquire of the local session as to the adequacy of the teaching elder (pastor or minister) candidate's compensation package (salary, housing, insurance, etc.). - e) Ultimately, the session is charged with faithfully considering the wisdom of the broader church and is responsible before God for the ordination of a candidate. - f) Local churches wishing to call previously un-ordained men to serve as pastors in their churches shall ordinarily have these candidates successfully complete the presbytery ordination exam process before having them move to the area and assume pastoral duties.